Baboy PHPigs

 Oxytocin should only be used:

-• After you've checked manually and confirmed no obstruction
+• AFTER you have checked manually and confirmed there is no obstruction

-• When contractions have stopped but piglets remain inside
+• When contractions have weakened or stopped but piglets clearly remain inside (uterine inertia), typically in the back half of the litter

-• Under vet guidance or with prior vet instruction for your specific situation
+• Under vet guidance or with a prior vet plan for your specific sow

 In most rural Philippine municipalities, getting oxytocin requires a vet prescription.
-Your municipal vet can provide or prescribe it.
-Cost is around ₱50-₱100 per vial.
-Have it on hand before farrowing day if your vet approves.
+Your municipal vet can provide or prescribe it, usually around ₱150-₱250 per 50 mL vial.
+Have it on hand before farrowing day only if your vet has briefed you on when and how to use it for that sow.
+This dosing is consistent with our MMA guide, which uses the same 10-20 IU range to force milk letdown after farrowing.

 The Emergency Supply Kit (Have This Ready BEFORE Farrowing)